-What is the meaning and significance of the resurrection of Jesus Christ?
-Why is it something that has been so celebrated throughout history?
+What is the meaning of the resurrection of Jesus Christ?
+This article shares ten reasons why Jesus’ resurrection is so important.

-1. The resurrection of Jesus Christ means that we are justified before God.
+1. The resurrection of Jesus Christ means that believers are justified before God.

-2. The resurrection of Jesus Christ shows that Jesus defeated death (Romans 6:9)
+2. The resurrection of Jesus Christ shows that Jesus defeated death.

-Death is the enemy of mankind and the just punishment for each person’s individual sins (Romans 6:23).
+Death is the enemy of mankind and the just punishment for our sin (Romans 6:23).
 The mortality rate is and will always be 100%.
 No amount of effort, medical technology, power or riches can escape the clutches of death.

-Christ rose from the dead because death could no longer hold him, and we no longer have to fear death because Christ has triumphed over it.
-Death is no longer an enemy because in Christ, we no longer have to fear the punishment that comes after death.
+Christ rose from the dead because death could no longer hold Him (Acts 2:24)—we no longer have to fear death because Christ has triumphed over it.
+That’s what led the apostle Paul to write:

 “O death where is your victory?
 O death, where is your sting?’”The sting of death is sin, and the power of sin is the law.
 But thanks be to God, who gives us the victory through our Lord Jesus Christ!
 (1 Corinthians 15:55-57)

-3. The resurrection of Jesus Christ means that believers are united with Christ (2 Corinthians 4:14)
+3. The resurrection of Jesus Christ means that believers are united with Christ.

-When we believe in Christ, we are united to him in faith.
-Union with Christ means that when God looks at us, he does not see our unrighteousness, but the righteousness of Christ.
-It means that we have died with him and will also live with him (Romans 6:8).
+When we believe in Christ, we are united to Him in faith (2 Corinthians 4:14).
+Union with Christ means that when God looks at us, He does not see our unrighteousness, but the righteousness of Christ.
+It means that we have died with Him and will also live with Him (Romans 6:8).

 This union is made possible by the resurrection of Christ.
-Similar to when a couple is united in marriage when one spouse’s belongings become the possession of both spouses, Christians are able to receive the righteousness of Christ because of their union with him (1 Corinthians 1:30).
+Similar to when a couple is united in marriage and one spouse’s belongings become the shared possession of their new spouse, believers receive the righteousness of Christ because of their union with Him (1 Corinthians 1:30).

 We are now able to walk in newness of life because we are bound to Jesus Christ by the Holy Spirit (Romans 6:4).
-This idea is shown in baptism, which is the powerful physical demonstration of the spiritual reality of our dying with Christ and being raised with him.
+This idea is shown in baptism, which is the physical demonstration of the spiritual reality of our dying with Christ and being raised with Him.

 4. The resurrection of Jesus Christ confirms the truth of Scripture.

-Isaiah 53 and Psalm 16 are among the many examples of Scriptures that prophesied about the resurrected life of Jesus:
+The book of Job, Isaiah 53, and Psalm 16 are among the many examples of Old Testament Scriptures that prophesied about the resurrection of Jesus:

-5. The resurrection of Jesus Christ proves the gospel to be true (1 Corinthians 15:1-4).
+5. The resurrection of Jesus Christ proves the gospel to be true.

-The fact that Jesus is alive today means that he is able to save today.
-This was a major argument of Paul’s in 1 Corinthians 15, where he defends the truth of the resurrection by explaining the whole Christian gospel depends on it:
+The fact that Jesus is alive today means that He is able to save today.
+This was a major argument of Paul in 1 Corinthians 15, where he explains how the whole Christian gospel depends on the resurrection of Jesus:

 And if Christ has not been raised, then our preaching is in vain and your faith is in vain…and if Christ has not been raised, your faith is futile and you are still in your sins.
 Then those also who have fallen asleep in Christ have perished.
 If in Christ we have hope in this life only, we are of all people most to be pitied.
 (1 Corinthians 15:14; 17-19)

-Paul explains that the resurrection is not only a fundamental part of the gospel, but it is the glue that holds every part of the gospel together.
-Without it, Christians are believing in vain and are without hope.
-But since Christ has raised, we have hope of having our sins forgiven, being made right in God’s sight, and having eternal life through Christ.
+The resurrection is not only a fundamental part of the gospel, but it is the glue that holds every part of the gospel together.
+Without it, Christians believe in vain and live without hope.
+But since Christ has risen from the grave, we have hope of forgiveness, justification, and eternal life in Christ.

 6. The resurrection of Jesus Christ proves that Jesus is the Son of God.

-7. The resurrection of Jesus Christ means that the Holy Spirit will be poured out into the hearts of those who believe.
+7. The resurrection of Jesus Christ means that God the Father will give His Holy Spirit to believers.

 Being therefore exalted at the right hand of God, and having received from the Father the promise of the Holy Spirit, He has poured out this that you yourselves are seeing and hearing.
 (Acts 2:33)